danetter17/github-pull-request-basics-v-000/README.md

 `https://github.com/learn-co-students/awesome-lab`.
 Then you notice you made a typo in your code.
 All you have to do is fix the typo, commit it and push up the changes to your branch.
-As long as the pull request already exists, the commits will be added automatically.
+As long as the pull request already exists, the commits will be added automatically

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/github-pull-request-basics' title='Github Pull Request Basics'>Github Pull Request Basics</a> on Learn.co and start learning to code for free.</p>